horizontalsystems/horizontalsystems.github.io/dao/about.md

 Any capable blockchain developers may become an open contributor and subsequently an equally compensated full member of the Horizontal Systems development team.

+The Horizontal Systems was engineered to live indefinitely.
+As long as there is at least one shareholder the DAO will continue to live an be governed in a trustless and decentralized manner.

 ## Entirely Public